Full security of quantum key distribution from no-signaling constraints

-for all $i_2, i_2',o_1,i_1$.
-Although the two sets of subsystems are arbitrary, the above constrains turn out to be equivalent to the ones where $(O_2,I_2)$ corresponds to a single subsystem $(A_n,X_n)$ or $(B_n,Y_n)$.
-It is important to note that if these equalities were not satisfied, arbitrarily fast signaling between separated subsystems could be achieved.
-Also, if not for this assumption, the notion of subsystem would have no sense.
-General properties for nonsignaling correlations are shown in \cite{MAG}.
+for all ${\bf i}_2, {\bf i}_2', {\bf o}_1, {\bf i}_1$.
+This condition could be enforced physically by using a different device for each measurement and isolating the devices from each other.
+In a more practical situation where the same device is used for subsequent measurements, the condition holds, for instance, if one assumes that the device has no memory.

-In the cryptographic scenario one assumes that the only information accessible to Eve (apart from the public messages exchanged by Alice and Bob) is the outcome $E$ obtained when measuring a physical system with an observable $Z$.
-Without loss of generality we assume that Eve has only one system.
-The sole assumption that we use in the security proof is that the global $(2N+1)$-partite distribution $P_{{\bf A}, {\bf B}, E|{\bf X}, {\bf Y}, Z}$ is a nonsignaling one.
-Apart from this, this distribution is completely arbitrary.
+The information available to the adversary Eve is modeled analogously: it is given by the input/output behavior of a system, which may be correlated to Alice and Bob's measurements.
+Specifically, Eve can choose an observable $Z$ and obtains an outcome $E$.
+We assume that this, together with the public messages exchanged by Alice and Bob, is all information available to her.
+Note that we can without loss of generality assume that Eve only carries out this one measurement, for the sole assumption that we use in the security proof is that the global $(2N+1)$-partite distribution $P_{{\bf A}, {\bf B}, E|{\bf X}, {\bf Y}, Z}$ is a non-signaling one, but otherwise may be arbitrary.

-It is important to stress that systems inside Alice's laboratory must not signal each other, and the same for Bob.
-This may be quite difficult to implement in practice, but it is, in principle, possible.